-Because sea level is affected by gravity, the geoid is considered an equipotential surface, meaning it is perpendicular to gravity everywhere, as shown in Figure 2.1(b) The geoid extends worldwide, across the continental land masses.
+Because sea level is affected by gravity, the good is considered an equipotential surface, meaning it is perpendicular to gravity everywhere, as shown in Figure 2.1(b) The geoid extends worldwide, across the continental land masses.

-Figure 2.1(b): The geoid undulations of Earth, using units of gravity in colour. $\underline{\mathsf{Image}}$ in the Public Domain
+Figure 2.1(b): The geoid undulations of Earth, using units of gravity in colour.
+Image in the